Whistler Blackcomb: 2010s

 For 2018, Doppelmayr carried out two major lift projects.
-On Blackcomb, a new two-stage ten passenger gondola replaced the Wizard Express and Solar Coaster chairlifts, with a midway turn station where the predecessor quads met.
-Like the Whistler Village and Excalibur Gondolas, it was built so that the two segments can be operated as one continuous lift or as two separate lifts.
-While this happened, the Emerald Express on Whistler was replaced with a high-speed six pack, and similar to Harmony five years earlier, the original lift was relocated to Blackcomb where it replaced the Catskinner lift.
+On Blackcomb, the aging Wizard and Solar Coaster high speed quads were replaced with a two-stage ten passenger gondola, with a midway turn station near where the previous lifts met.
+Like the Whistler Village and Excalibur Gondolas, the two segments can be operated as one continuous lift or as two separate lifts.
+On Whistler, the Emerald Express was replaced with a high speed six pack, and similar to Harmony five years earlier, the original lift was relocated to Blackcomb to replace Catskinner.
 The Catskinner Express runs on a modified alignment compared to its predecessor, starting below the Magic Castle whereas the triple started at the base of the Nintendo Terrain Park.

 2020s

 Due to the COVID-19 pandemic, Whistler was forced to close for the remainder of the ski season.
 Vail gave refunds to anyone who booked a trip during the closing time.
-However, the 2020-2021 season was in operation.
-To comply with provincial safety protocols, all guests must wear a mask when skiing, in gondolas or in lift lineups and social distancing in crowded spaces to reduce transmission of the disease.Except for a brief closure in March 2021, operations remained like this for the rest of the season.
-The 2021-2022 season saw similar rules in the resort.
+However, the 2020–2021 season was in operation.
+To comply with provincial safety protocols, masks and social distancing were mandated in crowded spaces to reduce transmission of the disease.
+Except for a brief closure in March 2021, operations remained like this for the rest of the season.
+The 2021–2022 season saw similar rules in the resort.

 In 2020, the Horstman T-bar was closed down and dismantled as the glacier it was built on receded.
 However, glacier skiing is still an activity during the summer, only in the upper regions with the Showcase T-bar.

-For the 2022-2023 winter season as part of Vail's Epic Lift Upgrade project, Doppelmayr replaced the Creekside Gondola and the Big Red Express, upgrading them to a ten passenger gondola and a high speed six pack chair respectively.
-The new Creekside Gondola increased its lift capacity by 35% and the new Big Red Express increased its lift capacity by 30%.
+For the 2022-2023 winter season, as part of Vail's Epic Lift Upgrade project, Doppelmayr replaced the Creekside Gondola and the Big Red Express, upgrading them to a ten-passenger gondola and a high speed six pack chair respectively.
+The new Creekside Gondola increased its lift capacity by 35% and the new Big Red 6 increased its lift capacity by 30%.
 In May 2022, the old cabins and chairs of the two lifts were put on sale and were sold for charity.
-Since the Creekside Gondola is also a mountain biking lift in the summer, during construction, bikers were allowed to bring their bikes in the Whistler Village Gondola cabins and the Garbanzo Express lift opened earlier.
-However, due to shipping delays, the Creekside Gondola and Big Red Express were only completed until December 2022.
+Since the Creekside Gondola is also a mountain biking lift in the summer, during construction, bikers were allowed to bring their bikes in the Whistler Village Gondola cabins and the Garbanzo Express opened earlier.
+However, due to shipping delays, the Creekside Gondola and Big Red 6 were only completed in December 2022.
 From the start of the 2022-2023 winter season before the opening of the two new lifts, shuttle buses transported guests from the Creekside area to the main village.

+The 2023-2024 and 2024-2025 seasons saw the resort install two high speed chairlifts from Doppelmayr that had originally been manufactured for Park City Mountain Resort, both of which replaced older high speed quads.
+2023 saw the replacement of Fitzsimmons with a high speed eight pack, while 2024 saw the replacement of Jersey Cream with a high speed six pack.